 It is important that your Philadelphia brain injury lawyer has the experience and expertise to handle a brain injury case.
 The Pearce Law Firm has achieved multi-million dollar settlements for victims and their families who have suffered brain injuries in some of the most complex personal injury cases.
 Unlike other lawyers and law firms, The Pearce Law Firm has a competitive edge in obtaining large settlements before trial due to decades of experience working for insurance companies and defense firms, before representing personal injury victims in Philadelphia.
 We have inside knowledge of how the other side works, and we know the “tricks of the trade” to get you and your family the maximum settlement.
 However, we also are not afraid to go to trial if we cannot achieve a good settlement.
 If your case goes to trial, you will know you have one of the smartest Philadelphia brain injury lawyers in the courtroom, with Edith Pearce (a member of MENSA) personally trying all brain injury cases.
 We offer our clients the personal attention and individualized representation needed to achieve the highest results possible.

-If you or someone you love has suffered a traumatic head injury in Philadelphia or anywhere in Pennsylvania and New Jersey, you may be in need of a Philadelphia brain injury lawyer.
-The Pearce Law Firm will work diligently on your behalf to arrive at a timely settlement or proceed to trial to obtain the compensation you deserve.
+If you or someone you love has suffered a traumatic head injury in Philadelphia or anywhere in Pennsylvania and New Jersey, and need more information from a brain injury lawyer in Philadelphia, contact The Pearce Law Firm, Personal Injury and Accident Lawyers, P.C. online or call (215) 557-8686 for a free case evaluation.
+We will work diligently on your behalf to arrive at a timely settlement or proceed to trial to obtain the compensation you deserve.
 We will do everything within our power to help you through this traumatic time and create as much ease as possible for the rest of your life.